hapax/hapax.github.io/research.md

    [Mark Van Raamsdonk](https://www.phas.ubc.ca/~mav/vanraamsdonk.html),
    David Wakeham. arXiv: 2004.13088.
    - From the CFT perspective, we prove that if you chop a holographic CFT_2 in half, you sometimes cleanly slice the bulk.
-We give some precise sufficient conditions for this clean slicing (called the AdS/BCFT dictionary, and conjectured long ago) but as far as I know, stating conditions like this is a first.
-We also provide some neat applications to looking inside black holes!
+We give precise sufficient conditions for this clean slicing (called the AdS/BCFT dictionary, and conjectured long ago) but as far as I know, stating conditions like this is a first.
+We also provide some neat applications to looking inside black holes, proving some of the results in [4] and [5] microscopically.
 2. [*Eigenstate thermalization and disorder averaging in gravity*](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.125.021601)
    (2020).
 [Jason Pollack](https://www.phas.ubc.ca/~jpollack/),
    [Moshe Rozali](https://www.phas.ubc.ca/~rozali/), James Sully,